daniel-dihardja/schnauzenportal/README.md

 # PetQuery AI Agent

-**PetQuery** is an intelligent, multilingual AI agent designed to help users find adoptable pets using natural language input.
+**PetQuery** is a multilingual AI agent designed to help users find adoptable pets using natural language input.
 Built with [LangChain](https://github.com/langchain-ai/langchain) and [LangGraph](https://github.com/langchain-ai/langgraph), the agent translates user queries, understands intent, extracts search filters, and performs vector-based pet retrieval — all through a structured LLM-powered workflow.

 ## What it does